futureproofmusicschool/milestone-widget/reference/PLANGENERATORPROMPT.md

 • northstar - the overall one-year goal that the student will be working towards.
 • welcome – one sentence greeting that promises an early “quick win.”
-• overview – two short paragraphs on the year-long journey and how Futureproof’s mentors, courses, and Discord community will help.
+• overview – one string summarizing the year-long journey and how Futureproof’s mentors, courses, and Discord community will help (1–2 short paragraphs acceptable within a single string).
-• monthly_plan – array[12] where each object has
+• monthly_plan – array of 12 objects where each object has
    { month (1-12),
      focus (primary skill/theme),
      practice (max 3 bullet strings),
-     milestone (SMART result for that month),
+     goal (SMART result for that month),
-     milestone_explanation (2-3 sentences explaining the educational justification for the Milestone) course_rec {title, url, benefit} }
+     explanation (2-3 sentences explaining why this month’s work matters and how it supports the northstar) course_rec {title, url, benefit} }
 • quarterly_summary – object with keys Q1, Q2, Q3, Q4; each value is one paragraph recapping progress and setting the next stage.
 • kpi – 3-4 measurable indicators of progress (tracks finished, followers gained, etc.).
-• support_channels – bullet list: mentor sessions, the <a href="https://discord.gg/WhW9Ae4TZV">
-Futureproof Discord</a>, community feedback hours.
-• sources – an array of URLs returned by any tool calls you made.​
+• support_channels – array of strings (e.g., "discord", "mentor sessions", "community feedback hours").

 Logic rules for creation of the JSON object above:

-• Translate the student’s success_12mo answer into a single North Star Goal, then work backward to fill quarters and months by choosing one of our courses to recommend for each Milestone/month and then assigning other activities that are coordinated with the topic of that course.
+• Translate the student’s success_12mo answer into a single North Star Goal, then work backward to fill quarters and months by choosing one of our courses to recommend for each month (goal) and assigning other activities that are coordinated with the topic of that course.
-• Each Milestone should be followed by 2-3 sentences explaining why the student is doing them and how they'll benefit.
-How will this point help them reach their ultimate goal?
+• Each month must include a SMART goal and an "explanation" of 2-3 sentences describing why the student is doing this work and how it helps reach the North Star.
-• COURSE ORDERING (HARD RULE): Always assign courses strictly in the same order as they appear in the "Futureproof Active Courses" spreadsheet retrieved during runtime (via tool call).
-Treat this spreadsheet as the single source of truth for ordering.
+• COURSE ORDERING (LEVEL-AWARE RULE): Use the "Futureproof Active Courses - Complete List" spreadsheet as the canonical source for course titles, URLs, and the Level in column B.
-  - Before writing the plan, fetch and parse the spreadsheet into an array named ordered_courses that preserves the exact row order from the sheet.
-  - Only recommend courses whose titles exactly match a row in the spreadsheet.
-If you skip some courses for fit/level, continue forward from your last selected index; never go backward and never reorder.
-  - Some courses may be omitted based on suitability or time, but any course you include must preserve the exact relative order from the spreadsheet.
+  - Respect level progression: Beginner → Intermediate → Advanced.
+Beginner-level courses should come before Intermediate, and Intermediate before Advanced.
+  - Within each level, select and sequence courses in whatever order best serves the student’s goals, prerequisites, and interests.
+  - You may omit courses that are not a good fit.
+Do not return to a lower level after advancing unless you clearly justify addressing a prerequisite gap.
-  - If a URL is missing in the spreadsheet for a selected title, resolve it using site/search tools, but keep the sheet’s title and its position in sequence.
+  - If a URL is missing in the spreadsheet for a selected title, resolve it using site/search tools, but keep the sheet’s title.
 • Take the user's experience and skill levels into account when building the program.
-Don't assigning beginning-level or intro courses to more advanced users.
+Don't assign beginning-level or intro courses to more advanced users.
-• The practice should be items that ought to be practiced by the user each week for several weeks.
+• The "practice" list should include items that are repeated weekly for several weeks.
 These are not one-time tasks.
 • Any courses about marketing, branding and business topics should be assigned in the later months of the program.
 • Make month 1 a “quick-win” deliverable to build momentum.
-• Match workload to weekly_hours (≈2 hrs per practice item, 4-6 hrs per milestone).
+• Match workload to weekly_hours (≈2 hrs per practice item, 4-6 hrs per goal).
-• The goal for each Milestone should be to complete something  or share something or make something.
-Don't ask the students to submit something as the goal, we have no way to verify this.
+• Each month's goal should be to complete, share, or make something.
+Don't ask students to submit something as the goal; we have no way to verify this.
 • Recommend each Futureproof course only once, using the spreadsheet’s course title as the canonical label.
 Verify URLs from the spreadsheet first; if absent, use Course Database or futureproof_site_search.
 • No references to other schools.
 • Only include actual course titles and real URLs that have been retrieved from the "Futureproof Active Courses" spreadsheet (preferred) or verified with the Course Database tool or the futureproof_site_search tool!!!